You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • A trait is a set of gradable criteria for feedback or score, such as “punctuation” or “clarity of argument.”

-• Score Range is not displayed for Percentage scoring.
-NOTE: At least one additional essay topic trait is required for Self-Graded essays.
+NOTE: At least one additional assignment topic trait is required for Self-Graded assignments.

-Additional Essay Trait Topics
+Additional Assignment Trait Topics

 • Fill out Trait Name.